Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Amalgamation- unify, consolidate, mix, blend materials, coalesce.

-Ambiguous- uncertain, doubtful, dubious, unclear, cryptic, moot.
+Ambiguous- uncertain, doubtful, dubious, unclear, connotative, cryptic, connotative, moot.
 Open to more than one interpretation.
+Ambiguity.

 Ambivalent- characterized by a mixture of opposite feelings or attitudes.
 Uncertain or unable to decide about what course to follow; "was ambivalent about having children.
 Fluctuating, vacillating, oscillating, hesitating."

 Amicable- characterized by or showing goodwill.
-Friendly, peaceable, agreeable: an amicable settlement.
-Antonym: hostile
+Friendly, benevolent, peaceable, agreeable: an amicable settlement.
+Antonym: hostile.

 Analogy- term describing how we compare things to each other based on their similiarities.
 We are analogous to God in that we are made in His likeness and image and possess His incommunicable attributes.
 We can use analogy when comparing man to God but we cannot use equivity or univocality.